Deeplocal/mocktailsmixer/README.md

 For visual feedback, we added an LED ring to the Mixer.
 We used the Adafruit Neopixel.
 It is very easy to wire and add additional rings, plus the library is easy to use.
 These draw a decent amount to amperage, so if you want to add more to your build, you will need to size your 5V power supply accordingly.

 #### Audio
 Last but not least, we used a USB Microphone to speak with the Assistant that is connected directly to the Raspberry Pi.
-The speaker is connected to the amplifier on the Arduino’s mounting plate.
+We chose to not connect the speaker.
+If we did, the speaker could be connected to the amplifier on the Arduino’s mounting plate.
 The amplifier is connected to the Raspberry Pi via a 3.5 mm headphone jack.

 ## Electrical System Wiring Instructions